rpuntaie/blog/haskell.rst

 If not surjective the target variable might arise from more functions.
 The target variable would thus motivate a variable of functions towards it.

-The function looses information, if not `injective`_.
+The function loses information, if not `injective`_.
 Then, a common target value links source values, i.e. it produces a topological structure in the source variable.